 There are any number of reasons why relationships after brain injury may be affected, but the overall consequence is often the same: a feeling of isolation felt by the brain injury survivor.

-There are simple ways in which you can help to ensure that your friend or loved one does not experience a life of lockdown.
+There are simple ways in which you can help to ensure that your friend or loved one does not experience isolation.
 Here we offer some tips on how to best support someone after brain injury.

 Be flexible when it comes to meeting up, as many survivors struggle to cope in busy, loud environments.
 Would a relaxed café be preferred to a busy coffee shop?
 Or a park compared to meeting indoors?
 Find out what environment they would be most comfortable in and be flexible to their needs.